How To Create a 5 Year Plan For Your Life

 Take your time and walk through that vision often.

-Vision is the key on how to create a 5 year plan and make it work.
+Vision is the key to creating a 5-year plan and making it work.

 3. Consider who will be with you and their life visions

-I have learned that it is important to share these visions with those that I want to be a part of my life.
+I have learned that sharing these visions with those I want to be a part of my life is important.

 You see, they have a vote.

 This is a critical piece if you hope to have support and encouragement.

 Often, these people know you best and can redirect you if you think a little over-optimistically.